benjaminbollen/ts-ucan-filecoin/src/routes/doc.md

 As a KMS for the cosigner, the user can sign `did:key:zCosigning` with PK_A, (results in 96 byte signature, so hash to 256 bits) as an AES encryption key for PK_B which the user must send to the cosigner service; and the cosigner service must not persist or cache.

+To prove to the server possession of claimed keys, the initiation starts with a challenge

 ```
 POST /api/1.0/blskeypair/requestChallenge